 Labour introduced all women shortlists at its 1993 annual conference, when the House of Commons was composed of more than 90 per cent men.

 The first lists lead to the selection of Jacqui Smith, who became the first British female Home Secretary.

-Jacqui Smith was elected through an all-women shortlist in 1997 The suggestion that female politicians would weaken the party provoked outrage on Twitter.
+The suggestion that female politicians would weaken the party provoked outrage on Twitter.

 Several Labour Party members distanced themselves from the MP's comments, with Linda Smith, an activist in Oxford, writing: “Today’s vile rant by Austin Mitchell is not anti AWS it's anti women.
 Sickened to be in same party as that man.”